Email plain text ASCII,

 message and select More -> View Message Source.

 Turning off HTML mails for various AOL versions.

-Various aol.com people have subscribed themselves to
+Various aol.com people have without help joined lists

-lists run by Majordomo
+that used to be run by Majordomo

 (So either they just sent plain text, or